Abulfeda: Geography

-Taqwim al-Buldan ("A Sketch of the Countries") is, like much of the history, founded on the works of his predecessors, including the works of Ptolemy and Muhammad al-Idrisi.
+Taqwim al-Buldan ("Locating the Lands", written in 1321) is, like much of the history, founded on the works of his predecessors, including the works of Ptolemy and Muhammad al-Idrisi.
 A long introduction on various geographical matters is followed by twenty-eight sections dealing in tabular form with the chief towns of the world.
 After each name are given the longitude, latitude, climate, spelling, and then observations generally taken from earlier authors.
 Parts of the work were published and translated as early as 1650 in Europe.
 In his works Abu'l-Fida correctly mentions the latitude and longitude of the city of Quanzhou in China.

 The book also contains the first known explanation of the circumnavigator's paradox.
 Abu'l-Fida wrote that a person who completed a westward circumnavigation of the world would count one fewer day than a stationary observer, since he was traveling in the same direction as the apparent motion of the sun in the sky.
 A person traveling eastward would count one more day than a stationary observer.
 This phenomenon was confirmed two centuries later, when the Magellan–Elcano expedition (1519–1522) completed the first circumnavigation.
 After sailing westward around the world from Spain, the expedition called at Cape Verde for supplies on Wednesday, 9 July 1522 (ship's time).
 However, the locals told them that it was actually Thursday, 10 July 1522.